| |

 You are also told which DNA haplogroup the Y-DNA probably fits into.
 Having different haplogroups means there is no chance of two men being related to one another, other than perhaps by an ancestor in very ancient times, e.g. the Stone Age.

-We ask that you register your test as part of the Piggins project so that we can see the degree of relatedness, and also because you will receive a discount to 189 dollars from the regular 259-dollar price.
+We ask that you register your test as part of the Piggins project so that we can see the degree of relatedness, and also because you will receive a discount down to 169 dollars from the regular 239-dollar price.
 Please be careful not to register with the Pickens study which is concerned mainly with the Pickens name: only the Piggin Project is focussed entirely on the Piggins, Piggin and Piggon surname.

 Read the information on the Family Tree DNA website so you at least have a good idea of what DNA can and cannot tell.
 We chose this firm because they are reputable, give the user very good online access and have a wider range of other results, meaning they might discover some other interesting and surprising relationships for you personally as well.

-At the moment we are aware of three presumed branchings of the surname: the Midlands group, the Norfolk group and the US black family of Piggins.
-As a first step, we would like to establish the characteristic DNA sequence for each branch.
-To do this we need two descendants within each branch (distant cousins if possible).
+At the moment we are aware of four presumed branchings of the surname: the Leicestershire group, the Derbyshire group, the Norfolk group and the US black family of Piggins.
+So fare we have only established the characteristic DNA sequence for the Leicestershire group.
+For the other four, we need two descendants within each branch (distant cousins if possible).

-If their DNA were to match by a 37-marker test, we could be pretty sure that their DNA truly represented that branch.
-Perhaps we would even discover that two branches were in fact a single group!
+If the testers' DNA were to match by a 37-marker test, we could be pretty sure that their DNA truly represented that branch.
+Perhaps we would even discover that two of the above branches were in fact a single group!

 Then others wishing to confirm their membership of that branch could choose a less expensive test if they wished, with fewer markers, for example 25.
 If these matched, then the likelihood would be that the other markers would have matched too.
 Family Tree DNA allows later upgrades to your test to feature more markers.

-Of the three main groups using the Piggin surname, the largest and longest documented group is to be found in the English Midlands, but the interconnections within the 14 families in this group remain unclear.
+Of the four main groups using the Piggin surname, the largest group is to be found in the English Midlands, but the interconnections within the families in this group remain unclear.
 The families are marked where males are alive who might be able to offer suitable Y-DNA samples.
 Families where adoption or descent through a female ancestor has interrupted the Y-DNA succession are not marked.

 The Norfolk group of Piggin families has demonstrably been in existence since about 1580 and its origin may be independent of the Midlands group.
-Only DNA testing could conclusively establish if the Midlands and Norwich group are related:
+No Y-DNA test has been done on any of its descendants.
+Only DNA testing could conclusively establish if the Norwich group is related to any of the other three:

 Several black families in the United States have the surname Piggin.
 Their relationship to other people around the world with the Piggin surname has not yet been researched.

-Finally there is a range of stray families which cannot yet be connected in to the big picture.
-In four of these families, there appear to be no male-lineage descendants alive today, so DNA testing would not be possible.
+Finally there is a range of stray families which cannot yet be connected in to the big picture with documentary evidence.
+There appear to be no male-lineage descendants alive today in any of these four families, so Y-DNA testing would not be possible.

 The main issues to check before beginning a full-scale test within this project are: